-IMPORTANT: DO NOT change the URL, unless directed by Global Technical Support.
+IMPORTANT: DO NOT change the URL, unless directed by Customer Care.

-- CVE Subscription Server: The server that syncs with the NVD repository, downloads CVE data and stores it in the ZENworks database. - CVE Subscription API Key: ZENworks 2020 Update 3 and earlier versions use NVD 1.0 APIs to import CVE data from NVD.
+CVE Subscription API Key: ZENworks 2020 Update 3 and earlier versions use NVD 1.0 APIs to import CVE data from NVD.
 Effective September 2023, NVD will discontinue all legacy data feeds and 1.0 APIs and require consuming 2.0 APIs to fetch CVE data.